 During our visit, a refugee family brought us a tray of incredibly strong coffee.
-They insisted we come to visit their nearby home – nothing more than a tin shed.
-The generosity and friendliness of people who have been through so much, and who have so little is incredibly heart-warming.
+They insisted we come to visit their nearby home, which was nothing more than a tin shed.
+The generosity and friendliness of people who have been through so much, and who have so little, is incredibly heartwarming.

-Finally, we visited the Save the Children run kindergarten, which includes early learning programs as well as psychosocial support and other supportive services.
+Finally, we visited the Save the Children-run kindergarten, which includes early learning programs as well as psychosocial support and other supportive services.
 We got down on the floor and joined the local staff for lessons, dancing, finger painting, drawing and counting.
-One little girl, around 7-years-old, was fascinated at the pictures of my own baby boy that I showed her on my phone.
-She used to it to teach me the Arabic word, ‘jamila’ – which means ‘beautiful’.
+One little girl, around seven years old, was fascinated at the pictures I showed her on my phone of my own baby boy.
+She used it to teach me the Arabic word "jamila", which means "beautiful".

 We provide food and treatment for illness, trauma and malnutrition.
 We operate a space where mums can interact and learn from each other, and ensure they are equipped to take care of their babies.
 We run a kindergarten and early learning, making sure these kids can read, write and prepare for school and a brighter future.

-All run by local staff who often drive hours every day to reach the camp to work long hours in the baking sun or freezing winter.
+All of this is run by local staff who often drive hours every day to reach the camp, working long hours in the baking sun or freezing winter.
 Many of them facing uncertain futures and fluctuating circumstances.

 In a way, Za’atari provides a snapshot of all the good and bad parts of humanity.
 There’s an air of despair and uncertainty but also a real feeling of hope, community and resilience in the face of unthinkable hardship.